Daily thoughts that flood my mind. Whether jumbled or inconsistent, but my feelings none-of-the-less.

 My only form of self defense was a orange fly swatter, stained brown from years of massacre.
 I was determined to stand my ground and fight for my country, I mean room.
 Within minutes, I was wary chasing around four flies and succumbed to sleeping on the couch yet again.
 Who was I to take down their civilization slowly being built in my room.
 (My French ancestry has me prone to raising the white flag)

-Well what’s the point of this story?
-The point of this story is that I snapped.
 Day 3 I walked in to my bedroom and I felt it.
 The snap.
 Grabbing the nearest tissue box, I lunged after each fly.
 By this time there were at least 20 flies and all 20 were brought down with by the Hammer of Justice.
 Or less metaphorically, a half empty tissue box – one would say I’m a pessimist.
 Their tyranny was over.
 Smeared bodies pressed up against the window panes.
 Carcasses with twitching wings lie on the ground.
 Only I remained, discarding the tissue box, I walked downstairs.

 So yea, you can say flies piss me off and I can’t stand the sound of buzzing.
 Fruit flies now have become my new victims.
 I just wanted to have some plums sitting out, next thing I know it was an open invitation to become a breeding ground.